apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    to take the source release and generate RPMs and and yum repository.
 This guide attempts to keep things as simple as possible, and thus we are using one of the community-provided yum repositories.
-Furthermore, this example assumes a 4.14 Cloudstack install - substitute versions as needed.
+Furthermore, this example assumes a |release| Cloudstack install - substitute versions as needed.

 To add the CloudStack repository, create /etc/yum.repos.d/cloudstack.repo and insert the following information.